Graduate Diploma in Family Medicine

 • 1 tutorial for each module (2-3 hours in duration each)

-In addition to the 8 modules, trainees must complete 3 GDFM-specific short courses, the GDFM Mock Exam and 2 elective Family Practice Skill Course.
+In addition to the 8 modules, trainees must complete 3 GDFM Practice Management courses and 4 elective Family Practice Skill Course.
 These are short courses conducted over weekends that cover specific areas in Family Medicine.
-College has newly added mini ITE to the training which will be conducted once every six months to help trainees prepare for the FM AKT Test.
+College has newly added mini ITE (formative assessments) to the training which will be conducted once every six months to help trainees prepare for the FM AKT Test.

 Do note candidates are required to hold a valid BCLS competency certificate which is mandatory for examination applications with DGMS, NUS.
 Candidates must satisfy the BCLS requirements on their own.